-Tony Cyr, MD, Ph.D. is a 2006 graduate of Iowa State University from the department of Biochemistry, Biophysics, and Molecular Biology.
+Tony is a 2006 graduate of Iowa State University from the department of Biochemistry, Biophysics, and Molecular Biology.
 His initial research experience involved utilizing metabolic engineering approaches to produce complex diterpenoid molecules in a bacterial host.
 He subsequently pursued a combined MD/PhD degree at the University of Iowa, in the laboratories of Dr. Rick Domann and Dr. Ron Weigel.
 There, he studied the contributions of oxidative metabolism to epigenetic signaling processes, as well as the role of AP-2 transcription factors in the pathogenesis of breast cancer.
 In 2014, he successfully matched into the general surgery residency program at the University of Pittsburgh Medical Center, where he continues to pursue surgical training.
-He currently is engaged in the final year of a three-year dedicated research period in the laboratory of Dr. Brian Zuckerbraun studying the contributions of aging, mitochondrial metabolism, and metabolomic flux to the pathogenesis of immunosuppression in the post-trauma period.
-Upon finishing his residency training, he plans on fellowship training in an as-yet-to-be-determined subspecialty.
-He anticipates pursuing a career combining basic science pursuit with clinical practice.
+He has completed a 3 year research fellowship in the laboratory of Dr. Brian Zuckerbraun studying the contributions of aging, mitochondrial metabolism, and metabolomic flux to the pathogenesis of immunosuppression in the post-trauma period.
+Notably, he worked with former Stupka chair Lauran Chambers extensively during this time, as she was recruited to work in the lab prior to going to medical school herself in 2020.
+He now has resumed clinical work for the final two years of surgical training.
+Upon finishing his residency, he plans on pursuing career that allows the best combination of basic science pursuit with clinical practice.

-Mariah Lawler-Hoye, Ph.D. received her B.S. in Biochemistry from Iowa State University in 2012.
+Mariah received her B.S. in Biochemistry from Iowa State University in 2012.
 While at Iowa State, Mariah worked in the laboratory of Dr. Ravindra Singh, which studies the alternative splicing mechanism of the Survival Motor Neuron 2 pre-mRNA and its association with Spinal Muscular Atrophy.
 Mariah completed her Ph.D. at Washington University in Saint Louis, under the direction of Timothy Miller, MD, Ph.D.
 Mariah’s doctoral work was focused on identifying motor neuron-enriched microRNAs and their relationship to the motor neuron disease, Amyotrophic Lateral Sclerosis (ALS).
 Mariah’s doctoral work resulted in the development of a pharmacodynamic biomarker for ALS and other motor neuron diseases, as well as identification of a novel mechanism of microRNA-mediated communication between motor neurons and astrocytes.
 In June 2018, Mariah began her postdoctoral work in the laboratory of Dr. Debra Silver.
-The focus of Mariah’s work will be elucidating the role of DDX3X in neural progenitors and neurons during cortical development.
+The focus of Mariah’s work has been elucidating the role of DDX3X, a new intellectual disability gene, in neural progenitors and neurons during cortical development.
 Mariah hopes to one day have her own lab studying defects in RNA metabolism in neurological disorders and to develop new therapies for these devastating diseases.